Joy of Chasing the Uncatchable

 According to the MOQ, everything that we know about and experience, that we imagine and create, are temporary static patterns of Quality (or Value) created by the pull of Dynamic Quality toward higher Value in our universe, hence the name MOQ.
 Our experienced reality, from matter to life to society and knowledge is seen as a hierarchy of interconnected temporary static patterns of Quality.
-The divide between experienced reality and primal REALITY is seen in the MOQ as a partition of static patterns of reality and Dynamic Quality, from which static patterns evolve–not a partition into subjective and objective realities.
-THIS, was Aristotle’s massive error that Pirsig corrected.
+The divide between experienced reality and primal REALITY is seen in the MOQ as a partition between static patterns of reality and Dynamic Quality, from which static patterns evolve–not a partition into subjective and objective realities according to Aristotle.
+THIS, was Aristotle’s massive error that Pirsig corrected with his MOQ.

 Pirsig chose “effect drives cause” as the motive force that evolves the MOQ hierarchy of four nested static patterns of reality: Inorganic, Organic, Social, and Intellectual.
 Pirsig, argued that “effect drives cause” of the MOQ is a higher quality concept than the currently accepted reverse because both tangible physics and intangible metaphysics knowledge can be included in the same MOQ framework, and scientific results remain unchanged.
 In the MOQ, Value (or equivalently, Quality) creates Reality, not the other way around.
 (In business I translated this idea into “the values of your clients or customers shaped your business reality.)
-This is related to the general interpretation of MOQ is that the Demand for “betterness” creates the supply of better Realities, eventually.
-On a personal level, this becomes “what you truly value, i.e. love, creates your reality.”
+This is related to the general interpretation of MOQ that the implicit demand for “betterness” creates the supply of better Realities, eventually.
+On a personal level, this becomes simply: “What you truly value, i.e. love, creates your reality.”